cosmos/ibc-go/docs/apps/transfer/01_concepts.md

 The only viable alternative for clients (at the time of writing) to tokens with multiple connection hops, is to connect to all chains directly and perform relevant queries to each of them in the sequence.
 :::

-## Locked Funds
+## Locked funds

-In some [exceptional cases](https://github.com/cosmos/ibc-go/blob/main/docs/architecture/adr-026-ibc-client-recovery-mechanisms.md#exceptional-cases), a client state associated with a given channel cannot be updated.
+In some [exceptional cases](../../architecture/adr-026-ibc-client-recovery-mechanisms.md#exceptional-cases), a client state associated with a given channel cannot be updated.
 This causes that funds from fungible tokens in that channel will be permanently locked and thus can no longer be transferred.

 To mitigate this, a client update governance proposal can be submitted to update the frozen client with a new valid header.
 Once the proposal passes the client state will be unfrozen and the funds